 Boston jazz historian Richard Vacca’s Boston Jazz Chronicles is an amazing and valuable resource.
 We encourage jazz musicians and fans to check it out.

 Vacca’s beautifully maintained and researched blog includes regular features about noted people & places that helped shape the Boston-area jazz scene.
-The current entry is about the the recording of the Joe Zawinul composition “Mercy, Mercy, Mercy” by the Buddy Rich Big Band in 1968, and the connections of the band and that recording to Boston, and to Boston legend Phil Wilson.
+The current entry is about the the much beloved and much missed 1369 Jazz Club, which closed in 1988.
 You can read about it here!

 Our programs have been funded in part by generous grants from: